Rules Nugget (GURPS): Revised Toughness

 Free Toughness

-As Toughness is an optional purchase, you can get oddities such as the PC with all the bar-bending muscles and Hit Points of his ST 20, but who chooses to buy none of the expected Toughness to go with it.
-As an alternative to purchasing a suggested level of Toughness, you could include it as an innate component of ST.
+As Toughness is an optional purchase, you can design oddities such as the PC with all the bar-bending muscles and Hit Points of his ST 20, but who chooses to buy none of the expected Toughness to go with it.
+Or build a small, wiry (even rubbery) PC who laughs off kicks and punches with unusual Toughness.

 Required Toughness